-We’re really glad to welcome you to our Theatre Bubble Writing Team – you should have been sent an email with your new login and password details for the Theatre Bubble Site (please check your spam filter if nothing has arrive).
+We’re really glad to welcome you to our Theatre Bubble Writing Team – you should have been sent an email with your new login and password details for the Theatre Bubble site (please check your spam filter if nothing has arrive).
 Once you sign in for the first time please do change your password to something personal, add as much information as you like to your profile and upload a profile image to sit along side our byline.
 If you have any problems logging in please do drop us a line – firstname.lastname@example.org

-How to post and Article or Review
+How to post an Article or Review

 General Style Guide